Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation

-The interpolation mapping in \cite{burago2013graph} first assigns a point $x_i$ to a Voronoi cell $V_i$, assuming that $\{x_i\}_i$ forms an $\varepsilon$-net of $\calM$ to begin with (a non-probabilistic setting), and this maps a vector $u$ to a piece-wise constant function $P^* u $ on $\calM$; next, $P^* u $ is convolved with a kernel function which is compacted supported on a small geodesic ball, and this produces ``candidate'' eigenfunctions, whose manifold differential Dirichlet form is upper bounded by the graph Dirchlet form of $u$, up to an error, through differential geometry calculations.
+The eigenvalue LB, however, is more difficult, as has been pointed out in \cite{burago2014graph}.
+In \cite{burago2014graph} and following works taking the variational principle approach, the LB analysis is by ``interpolating'' the empirical eigenvectors to be functions on $\calM$.
+Unlike with the population eigenfunctions which are known to be smooth, there is less property of the empirical eigenvectors that one can use, and any regularity property of these discrete objects is usually non-trivial to obtain \cite{calder2020lipschitz}.
+The interpolation mapping in \cite{burago2014graph} first assigns a point $x_i$ to a Voronoi cell $V_i$, assuming that $\{x_i\}_i$ forms an $\varepsilon$-net of $\calM$ to begin with (a non-probabilistic setting), and this maps a vector $u$ to a piece-wise constant function $P^* u $ on $\calM$; next, $P^* u $ is convolved with a kernel function which is compacted supported on a small geodesic ball, and this produces ``candidate'' eigenfunctions, whose manifold differential Dirichlet form is upper bounded by the graph Dirichlet form of $u$, up to an error, through differential geometry calculations.
 Under the probabilistic setting of i.i.d. samples, \cite{trillos2020error} constructed the mapping $P^*$ using a Wasserstein-$\infty$ optimal transport (OT) map, where the $\infty$-OT distance between the empirical measure $\frac{1}{N}\sum_i \delta_{x_i}$ and the population measure $p dV$ is bounded by constructing a Voronoi tessellation of $\calM$ when $d \ge 2$.